aylusirvine/betainstructions/index.md

 ## After Installation (IMPORTANT)

 - Disconnect mobile from PC/Mac.
+- You can remove AltServer from your PC/Mac if you would like.
-- You can leave AltStore open or quit the app. **Do not delete it, or your app will stop working after a week.
+- You can leave the AltStore app open or quit the app. **Do not delete it, or your app will stop working after a week.
 AltStore refreshes the apps for you every week.**

 At this point, you should be all set!
 Try it out and enjoy!